Coparenting BIFF guide published

 Chapters cover education, healthcare, activities, finances, changes to plans and schedules and social media.
 A fascinating appendix discusses what to tell the children about a high conflict parent, outlining ways in which you can protect your children from the blaming and uncontrolled behaviour of the high-conflict parent while also providing them with coping skills and helping them not to blame themselves.

 Shared Parenting Scotland has been mentioning the previous BIFF books for some time.
 This new version seems even more relevant to the parents who contact us.
-BIFF is published by the High Conflict Institute which also holds a wide range of online parenting training.
-We are trying to arrange for Scottish parents to have access to the online training programmes from the High Conflict Institute, which include discussion and practice with BIFF techniques alongside lots of other useful information for separated parents – more news on this soon.
+BIFF is published by the High Conflict Institute which also holds a wide range of online parenting training, including New Ways For Families which is available now to parents across the UK.

 3 likes